EV Battery Fires Challenge Fire Departments

 With over one million electric and plug-in cars driving in the US, fire departments and first responders need to be prepared for dealing with a lithium-ion battery fire.
 As always, having a plan is important to mitigate risks and threats to drivers, passengers, and the response team.

 Remember, if you are a CSD Pool member and make a purchase related to safety and loss prevention, including purchases to help mitigate risk of EV battery fires, you may qualify for up to 50% reimbursement of that item through our Safety and Loss Prevention Grant Fund.
-Learn more at csdpool.org/services/grants.
+Learn more at csdpool.org/safety-grants.